 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligation, and arises from the operating activities primarily (trade receivables) and from its financing activities including cash and cash equivalents, deposits with banks, derivatives and other financial instruments.
 The carrying amount of financial assets represents the maximum credit exposure and is as follows:

-The following table provides information about the exposure to credit risk and expected credit loss as at 31 March 2024 and 31 March 2023 for both trade receivables and interest & other charges recoverable from customers under the simplified approach:
+The following table provides information about the exposure to credit risk and expected credit loss at the end of the year for both trade receivables and interest & other charges recoverable from customers under the simplified approach:

-The exposure to credit risk and expected credit loss on contract assets as at 31 March 2024 and 31 March 2023 is insignificant and hence no loss allowance has been made.
+The exposure to credit risk and expected credit loss on contract assets as at March 31, 2025 and March 31, 2024 is insignificant and hence no loss allowance has been made.

-Cash and cash equivalents, deposits with banks, mutual funds and other financial instruments
+Cash and cash equivalents, deposits with banks, mutual funds and other financial instrument

 Exposure to credit risk:

-The gross carrying amount of financial assets, net of impairment losses recognized represents the maximum credit exposure.
-The maximum exposure to credit risk as at March 31, 2024 and March 31, 2023 was as follows:
+The gross carrying amount of financial assets and contract assets, net of impairment losses recognised represent the maximum credit exposure.

 Liquidity risk is the risk that the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when they are due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
 Due to the dynamic nature of underlying businesses, the Company maintains flexibility in funding by maintaining availability under committed credit lines.